 Claude Lapalme joined the LSO as Music Director.

-The inaugural LSO Young Artist Competition was organized as part of our 25th Anniversary Season.
+The inaugural Lethbridge Symphony Young Artist Competition was organized as part of our 25th Anniversary Season.

 Music Director Stewart Grant’s tenure began and included the formation of a core of resident professional string players now known as Musaeus, the Southern Alberta Chamber Orchestra, the creation of a Chamber Recital Series sponsored by the du Maurier Council for the Arts, and the Music for a Sunday Afternoon Series at the Southern Alberta Art Gallery.

 Professor JP Christopher Jackson became interim conductor and urged the engagement of a resident Music Director.
 Norbert Boehm succeeded Dr Clifford Palmer as Concertmaster.

 The Lethbridge String Instrument program was launched with the support of Alberta Culture, the local school boards, and the Kiwanis Club of Lethbridge.
 As part of this effort, professional violinist Norbert Boehm was hired, and the program was established at the Grade 1 level, using the Suzuki method.

 Professor Lucien Needham took over the baton.
 The Symphony offered a Season format, including the Annual Family Concert, and introduced run-out performances to the surrounding communities.

 The Symphony Women’s League (SWL) was started to support the orchestra in various ways, including fundraising.
 Mr Rodnunsky assembled the Lethbridge Symphony Chorus, which lasted 15 years.